-Jason Tee is a sports coach and scientist with broad experience in the areas of talent development, injury prevention and coach education.
+Jason Tee is a sports coach and scientist with broad experience in talent development, injury prevention and coach education.
 He has worked across the development pathway from grassroot to international competition.
-Jason’s approach is to combine research evidence with practitioner experience to produce performance solutions with real-world effectiveness.
+Jason’s combines research evidence with real-world experience to produce effective performance solutions.

 Jason is a nationally ranked research scientist and is available for research supervision, coach education and development, and performance consulting.

 Certified Strength and Conditioning Specialist (CSCS), Accredited since 2011